googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/HeightsDevanagari.png">

-**Top:** Key heights are determined by referencing some representative glyphs in the Noto Devanagari Variable font.
+Key heights are determined by referencing some representative glyphs in the Noto Devanagari Variable font.
 The measurements taken from these glyphs, will be used to set up new cvt's that be referenced in the hinting code.

 Referencing ‘cvt’ values from hinting instructions in a set of glyphs that share similar measurements in the Devanagari font allows strict control over the regularity of these features.
-For the hinting described here, new cvt’s will be used to ensure key heights are kept consistent at any given point size.
+For the hinting approach described here, new cvt’s will be used to ensure key heights are kept consistent at any given point size.
 When adding hints, an ‘anchor’, _(such as is added by the Autohinter)_ on any point, will be rounded to the nearest grid line.
 However, a YAnchor, _for example,_ can refer to a ‘cvt’ value to specify a height or overshoot shared by other glyphs in the font.
 Instead of rounding to the nearest grid line, the anchored point will round to the grid line specified by the ‘cvt’ value.

 This is also useful for making global adjustments to heights, and proportions for a range of glyphs, by adjusting just one cvt.
 Global adjustments to proportions in complex script fonts, can help provide more space for Bolder weights, for example, helping to make the rendering much clearer on-screen.